taixingbi/coding-test/git.md

 Incorporates all the new commits in the master branch Rewrites the project history by **creating brand new commits for each commit in the original branch**

+#### 9. What is git stash drop?
+The Git stash drop command is used to **remove a particular stash**.
+If there’s a stash you're no longer using or you want to remove a specific item of stash from the list, you can use the stash commands.